 Learn how Measurabl can help you report to each of these

 There’s no one way to measure ESG, and this especially rings true for the real estate industry.
-Though frameworks like GRESB, CDP, GRI and UN PRI, and others, are still popular choices for commercial real estate owners, a number of other voluntary and mandatory frameworks have entered the picture.
-These include new regulatory frameworks as well as voluntary programmes meant to guide asset owners toward decarbonisation of their portfolios and accounting for the broader scope of climate change-related risks and opportunities.
+Though frameworks like GRESB, CDP, GRI and UN PRI, and others, are still popular choices for commercial real estate owners, a number of other voluntary and mandatory ESG reporting frameworks have entered the picture.
+These include new regulatory frameworks as well as voluntary programmes meant to guide asset owners toward decarbonization of their portfolios and accounting for the broader scope of climate change-related risks and opportunities.
 Some of these programmes are focused on preventing greenwashing of ESG financial products, while others are there to encourage and assist asset owners in developing clear paths to reduce their carbon emissions to net-zero.

 Here is a primer on five emerging tools and frameworks that are becoming increasingly relevant to global real estate owners.
 Regardless of how you choose to report, Measurabl can help you streamline the process and provide complete, accurate, and timely data required to help you get results that truly represent your ESG performance.